-If NR access is shared, system information broadcast in a shared cell indicates a TAC and a Cell Identity for each subset of PLMNs (up to 12).
-NR access provides only one TAC and one Cell Identity per cell per PLMN.
+If NR access is shared, system information broadcast in a shared cell indicates a TAC and a Cell Identity for each subset of PLMNs, PNI-NPNs and SNPNs.
+NR access provides only one TAC and one Cell Identity per cell per PLMN, SNPN or PNI-NPN.
+In this version of the specification, a Cell Identity can only belong to one network type among PLMN, PNI-NPN or SNPN as defined in TS 23.501 [3].

-Each Cell Identity associated with a subset of PLMNs identifies its serving NG-RAN node.
+Each Cell Identity associated with a subset of PLMNs, SNPNs or PNI-NPNs identifies its serving NG-RAN node.